RedHatGov/rhmap-workshops/docs/www/4.2/default/nodejs_weather_module.md

 1. In the studio's header select **Services & Api's**.
 This page will list all preexisting mBaaS apis and allow you to create/modify more.

 2. Select **Provision mBaaS Service API**.
-The follow page will list all preexisting services templates that Red Hat provides.
+The following page will list all preexisting services templates that Red Hat provides.
 Many common services such as Salesforce, MongoDB and MySQL connectors are there to making connecting to your existing infrastructure easier.
 If a service doeesn't exist within Red Hat's templates we can create a new one like we will in the lab.

-3. Choose **New mBaaS Service** and name your service '\<yourname\>\_weatherService'.
-Click **Next** to procede.
+3. Click **Choose** inside the **New mBaaS Service**.
+Name your service '\<yourname\>\_weatherService' and click **Next** to procede.

 4. Once the bar turns green, click **Finish** to continue to the service *Details*.
 <img src="{{ site.baseurl }}/www/4.2/default/screenshots/rhmap-build-progress.png" width="600"/><br/>